yuftao/hb_hw5_project_bottom_up/readme.txt

 run: ant && ant run

-how to open the clien ui:
+#how to open the clien ui:
-start the database
+#start the database
-use cmd and switch the folder to the project folder java -cp lib\hsqldb.jar org.hsqldb.util.DatabaseManager
+#use cmd and switch the folder to the project folder
+java -cp lib\hsqldb.jar org.hsqldb.util.DatabaseManager

+#------------------------------------------------------
+#To make the ant tasks work
+ant reveng.pojos_example
+#you need to put the hibernate.cfg.xml into the path